 Useful Resources for Mentors and Parents.

-This is just a snapshot of information to help parents make their initial enquiries.
+This is just a snapshot of information to help learners or parents make their initial enquiries.
 There are many other possible checks and safety provisions that may be necessary in various circumstances.If you are a mentor and would like to highlight more safety provisions, please do this in your description or profile.

 As a parent you already make judgements everyday concerning the safety of your children.
 Each situation is unique and it wouldn’t be possible to list every scenario here.
 The age of your child, the nature of the activity, the location, other parties involved, whether you are present etc will all form part of your decision.
 As a platform we don’t want to prescribe safety requirements that may, in some circumstances be insufficient and in others be too onerous.